 SECTION 8.
-A batted ball that goes sharp and direct from the bat to the catcher and is legally caught.
-It is not a foul tip unless it is caught and any foul tip that is caught is a strike, and the ball is in play (see 2-37).
+A batted ball that goes sharp and direct from the bat to the catcher and is legally caught by the catcher.
+It is not a foul tip unless it is caught by the catcher and any foul tip that is caught is a strike, and the ball is in play (see 2-37).